Close Menu

 Again, for right-handers:

-1. Clubface: Aim just slightly left of the target
+1. Clubface: Aim just slightly right of the target

 2. Body alignment: Set your feet, hips, and shoulders slightly more right